PaluMacil/misc/c-webview/README.md

 I haven't written any C or C++ since highschool a decade and a half ago.
 I'll using this webview example to try to remember how to use external non-standard library dependencies.
 The [zserge/webview](https://github.com/zserge/webview) looks pretty good, and I'll probably use the Go part of it in the future if I want a lighter alternative to adding Electron.

+## Issues

+ - The author is working on JS callbacks and not able to correct standing build issues until complete.
+He requested patience and will implement cmake and fix compiler warnings later.
+ - Currently the project doesn't build the C example or Go example.
+I played with the MakeFile, but pointer syntax issues prevented build.
+I'll return later.

 ## Links
  - C Compiler review from [caltech.edu...compiling\_c](http://courses.cms.caltech.edu/cs11/material/c/mike/misc/compiling_c.html)
  - [Summary of purpose of make vs cmake](https://stackoverflow.com/questions/39761924/understanding-roles-of-cmake-make-and-gcc?rq=1)